tarof429/stuckathome/linux/README.md

 data blocks changed from 523264 to 1046528
 ```

+How are the two tools different?
+With XFS, filesystems can only be expanded; with ext3 or ext4, filesystems can grow or shrink.
+That's why `xfs_growfs` will only grow a filesystem while `resize2fs` can either shrink or grow a filesystem.

 ### Renaming LVM

  You can skip the name of the logical volume if you want, but it's a good practice to provide a name or lvcreate will assign one for you.
 If you forgot and don't like the name of the logical volume, use lvrename.